Have you done your Skin Cancer Self Check this month? How is your skin reacting to the winter season we are entering?

 They need us to help.
 It is the same with skin cancer self-check.
 This is something we can do to protect our bodies.
 You probably received more sun on your back, almost as much as on your head.
 This makes your back a logical place to do a skin cancer self-check.

 These are simple things.
 We can take responsibility for our self-care.
 Making ourselves aware of how we can stay healthy is important.
-Knowing that I know some of what to watch for gives me a feeling of control.
+Knowing that I am aware of some of the dangers to watch for gives me a feeling of control.
 Control of my overall health.
 What about you?